Kotlin/KEEP/proposals/local-lambda-parameters.md

 ### Common

-The `callsInPlace` guarantees that a lambda will be executed immediately, before the function returns.
+The `callsInPlace` guarantees that if the lambda is executed, it is executed before the function returns.

 The contract can also specify how many times the lambda is guaranteed to be executed by using an `InvocationKind`.

-Because the lambda is executed in place, the compiler knows the execution order and can allow more smart casts.
+Because the lambda is executed in place, the compiler knows enough of the execution order to allow some more smart casts.
 In this example, the lambda passed to `someFunction` is executed before `x = null`, so `x` can be smart-cast to `String` inside the lambda.

 ```kotlin
 fun useCaseCallsInPlace() {